 Brick-and-mortar retailers need data analytics to survive because they are facing strong competition from online retailers.
 They need to understand how to improve sales by studying how people move through the store and interact with merchandise.
 Additionally, applications for retail are applicable to other use cases such as public safety, transportation or entertainment.
 That’s why our innovation challenge focuses on the area of retail analytics.

-We at SAST do not develop solutions for retail ourselves, but offer an open source platform for it.
-That's why we are looking for entrepreneurs to develop applications that can automatically detect and analyse critical events in shops such as checkout queues or customers’ behaviours.
+We at Security and Safety Things do not develop solutions for retail ourselves, but offer an open source platform for it.
+That's why we are looking for entrepreneurs to develop applications that can automatically detect and analyse critical events in shops such as checkout queues or customers’ behaviors.
 Our new open platform makes it very easy to develop and test applications that run directly on security cameras